 Table 4-1 shows some common items that you can or can't include in figuring your medical expense deduction.
 For more information, see the following discussions of selected items, which are presented in alphabetical order.
 A more extensive list of items and further details can be found in Pub.
 502, Medical and Dental Expenses.

-You can deduct only the amount of your medical and dental expenses that is more than 7.5% of CAUTION your adjusted gross income.
+You can deduct only the amount of your medical and dental expenses that is more than 7.5% of AUTION YOUR AGI.